Proftoa/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a command that lists all the files and directorie
+Create a magic file school.mgc that